Vispyr/vispyr-cli/README.md

 When deploying, it automates the creation of:
 * A VPC with a peering connection to your existing VPC.
 * An EC2 instance.
-* A Vispyr agent on your EC2, responsible for instrumenting your application.
+* A Vispyr agent, responsible for instrumenting your application.
 * Routing and security group rules.
 * Vispyr's [backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend").